 - Meningococcal Meningitis vaccine within the past 5 years, confirmed through a certificate of immunization, or a self report signed by the student or parent.
 Alternatively, the student or parent may sign an acknowledgment of meningococcal disease risks and refusal of the meningitis immunization.
-The refusal can be completed on the health center portal.
+The refusal can be completed on the patient portal.

 - Health History which is completed on the patient portal.
 A physical exam is not a health requirement if the student will not be playing an NCAA sport.

 - International students must also have documented proof of TB testing from their home country.
 We recommend having their home health care providers complete the International Student Proof of Immunization Form which includes required immunizations and TB testing.

 - Insurance-private insurance information must be submitted on the patient portal.

 - A physical exam is not required for most students but all students must complete the health history on the online portal.

 - Appointments are usually preferable because you can choose a convenient time.
-Call 607-436-3573 or go to the health center portal to schedule an appointment.
+Call 607-436-3573 or go to the patient portal to schedule an appointment.